Region 3 Bylaws

-2.1 The purpose of Region III shall be to provide medical student participation in the activities of the American Medical Association through adherence to the following principles:
+2.1 The purpose of Region III shall be to facilitate medical student participation in the activities of the American Medical Association through adherence to the following principles:

-- to serve as a communication unit for the MSS;
+- to serve as an avenue of communication between member sections and the AMA-MSS;

-- to facilitate interaction and integration of newly developing chapters with well established chapters;
+- to facilitate interaction, collaboration, and development of new and well established sections;

-- to have meaningful input into the decision and policy making process of the Association;
+- to have meaningful input into the decision and policy making process of the AMA;

-- to improve medical education and to further professional excellence;
+- to improve medical education, further professional excellence, and develop medical leadership;

-- to promote high personal and professional ethics, and a humanistic approach to the delivery of quality patient care;
+- to promote personal and professional ethics and a humanistic approach to the delivery of quality patient care;

 - to promote activity within organized medicine on the local, state, and national levels;